nadiazahmoul/JR-Zahmoul-v-SSJ-HMCTS-Archive/02_COURT_DECISIONS_AND_ORDERS/README.md

 # Court Decisions and Orders

+This directory contains formal judicial decisions and orders relevant to the proceedings.

+Documents in this folder are limited to judicial acts only (orders, judgments, and decisions), and do not include party correspondence, pleadings, or evidence.

+The material is organised by jurisdiction to distinguish between:
+(a) background judicial history, and
+(b) documents before the Administrative Court in the Judicial Review.

 This folder contains judicial outputs, including orders, judgments, directions, and procedural decisions issued by the courts.